bhbmaster/covid19/README.md

 **covid19plot.py produces the following graphs:**

-- Normal Axes plot of every country in one file: http://www.infotinks.com/covid19/covid19-normal.html
+- Normal Axes plot of every country in one file - output: http://www.infotinks.com/covid19/covid19-normal.html

-- Log Axes plot of every country in one file: http://www.infotinks.com/covid19/covid19-log.html
+- Log Axes plot of every country in one file - output: http://www.infotinks.com/covid19/covid19-log.html

 - Each country generates its own seperate normal and log plot into the `html-plots/` directory.
 As these are smaller the browser has an easier time allowing interaction with these plots